tembo-io/website/docusaurus/blog/2024-01-24-data-warehouse-stack/index.md

 ## Wrapping up

 Tembo's data warehouse was made possible by the hard work from [Jay Kothari](https://github.com/Jayko001) and [Steven Miller](https://github.com/sjmiller609), who paved the path for building it all on Postgres.
 They used foreign data wrappers to connect Postgres to external sources, pg_cron as a scheduler to keep out data up-to-date, and pg_partman to improve performance and automate our retention policy.
 You can use any visualization tool to create dashboards as most tools have Postgres support.
-We picked Preset.
-We were able to build our data warehouse that is easy to maintain, and easy to reason about, and quick to onboard new engineers.
+We picked [Preset](https://preset.io/).
+We were able to build a data warehouse that is easy to maintain, and easy to reason about, and quick to onboard new engineers.
 In the end, our stakeholders get the dashboards they need to make business decisions.

 ![tembo-dw-stack](./fin.png 'final')